nishaazone/JSON_to_HTML_table/README.md

 # JSON to HTML table
-Coverting JSON and XML data into HTML table.
+Converting JSON and XML data into HTML table.

 Implementation to be added soon.